 “For a moment I thought of interrupting him to ask if I was dead.
 And you seemed a bit emotional”

-Not the moment his twelve year old self lost it with his ten year old sister minutes before he handed toasting duties over to him.
-When he rashly pulled her pride until it hurt as much as it once did her pigtails.
+Not the moment his twelve year old self suddenly lost it with his ten year old sister minutes before he handed toasting duties over to him.
+When he rashly pulled her pride until it hurt as much as it once did her hair.
 He instantly regretted it but, like cranberry sauce, sorry isn’t something ever known to be brought into the house.
-Like all juvenile combat, it will lie forgotten until next time a land-mine is unwittingly trodded on.
+Like all regressive juvenile combat, it will lie forgotten until next time a land-mine is unwittingly trodden on.